 German Chamomile (Matricaria recutita) The delicious and aromatic chamomile of tea fame, this annual is hardy to all zones.
 This plant prefers full sun and regular garden soil, with a cooler soil for germination.
 Sow on surface in early spring and press in hard.

 Lemon Balm (Melissa officinalis) This treasured herb will imbibe your brew with a classic lemon flavor.
 This herbaceous perennial is a light-dependent germinator.
 Sow outdoors in fall or very early spring or provide two weeks of cold conditioning.
 Germination will occur in 10-40 days.
 The plant prefers full sun or shade, normal garden soil, and minimal water.

 Nettles (Urtica dioica) A heavy-hitter in the world of Western herbalism, this herb will and a deep and satisfying flavor to your brew.
 The plant prefers moist soil in sun or shade.
 Sow in fall or very early spring for germination in spring.
 Sow on the surface, barely cover with a little soil, tamp well and keep evenly moist until germination.
 Exercise caution when harvesting!

-Tulsi Kapoor (Ocimum sanctum) Also known as holy basil, this fruity aromatic helps to hone the higher spirit.
+Tulsi Temperate (Ocimum sanctum) Also known as holy basil, this fruity aromatic helps to hone the higher spirit.
 Sow by sprinkling seed generously on the surface of potting soil in pots or by seeding directly in the garden.
 Once the seedlings attain their second set of true leaves, thin or transplant to one foot apart.